Diabetics find it hard to get and keep insurance

 - complex processes and procedures that drive many to give up seeking coverage altogether.

-Karen Pollitz, project director at the George-town University Health Policy Institute, says the study identifies a range of instances making it harder for those with diabetes to get and keep health insurance, calling this "a profound irony, given [that] the purpose of health insurance is to protect people when they are sick."
-Among these were job loss, family status change or safety net plans that don’t work because what they offer is incomplete.
+Karen Pollitz, project director at the Georgetown University Health Policy Institute, says the study identifies a range of instances making it harder for those with diabetes to get and keep health insurance, calling this "a profound irony, given [that] the purpose of health insurance is to protect people when they are sick."
+Among these problem situations were job loss, family status change, and safety net plans that don’t work because what they offer is incomplete.

 Undercoverage and uncontrolled diabetes

 She notes that people with stable coverage also had problems with being underinsured, which caused them to lack coverage for blood glucose test strips and prescriptions or to have high deductibles.
 "The people we talked to needed coverage that was available, affordable, and adequate, and two out of three just didn’t work," Pollitz says.
 "Many people had trouble managing their diabetes, got sicker, or went into debt as a result.
 The implications of these coverage problems for public health, costs to Medicare and Medicaid, and the impact on the entire health system due to uncontrolled diabetes are enormous," she says.